JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

   git branch -d feature/perf-enhance  # Remove feature/perf-enhance branch from your
                                       # local repository.
 Don't need the feature/perf-enhance
-                                      # branch anymore since those changes are included in
+                                      # branch any more since those changes are included in
                                       # the develop branch.